levdjepko/python_learning_curve/ML/google_cloud.md

 - Project Name is the only thing that can be changed.
 The project ID is unique and assigned
 - Basic Roles and Predefined Roles: Basic roles are quite broad, and it is better to use the predefined ones or create custom ones if needed
 - Assign permissions to groups and not individual users
 - Storage options include both SQL and NoSQL solutions.
 Cloud Storage is used to store blobs.
 BigQuery is a modern solution for data warehousing.
-It supports historical data queerying
+It supports historical data querying
+- Big Table is a solution for NoSQL storage - it supports heavy analytics but does not support SQL; Firestore is a solution for storing smaller files - it supports offline caching and updates